The supermarket with no checkouts

 Amazon opens a supermarket with no checkouts

-In a move that could revolutionise the way we buy groceries, Amazon opens its first supermarket without checkouts - human or self-service - to shoppers on Monday.
+In a move that could revolutionise the way we buy groceries, Amazon has opened a supermarket with no checkout operators or self-service tills.

-Amazon Go, in Seattle, has been tested by staff for the past year.
+Long queues formed outside the Amazon Go store in Seattle before it opened its doors to the public on Monday.

-It uses an array of ceiling-mounted cameras to identify each customer and track what items they select, eliminating the need for billing.
+It uses hundreds of ceiling-mounted cameras and electronic sensors to identify each customer and track the items they select.

 Purchases are billed to customers' credit cards when they leave the store.